Living in Stuttgart – The Ultimate Guide

 - Bad Cannstatt

-But the Mitte is more than just a place to work, it is the city’s cultural hub, with landmarks like the Friedrichsbau Theater, that became famous for its popular vaudeville shows during the roaring 1920s; art galleries like the Staatsgalerie, museums and even the Palaces that were the residences of the old Württemberg Dukes, and are now open to the public.
+But Stuttgart Mitte is more than just a place to work.
+It is the city’s cultural hub, with landmarks like the Friedrichsbau Theater, that became famous for its popular vaudeville shows during the roaring 1920s.

 The MineralBad springs are second biggest natural mineral springs in Europe, and visitors from all over Germany go to it to improve their health and to get rid of stress.